Teefahbims/alx-low_level_programming/0x0F-function_pointers/README.md

-I guess true love till exist.
+I guess true love still exist.
 Eri is just one of a kind.
 Thank you baby....kisses!